-Teleprompter gets spots for pay cable on some TV stations, but some refuse them music sound in Columbia, SC is put out by an AEL FM-2.5KD Stereo Transmitter
+Teleprompter gets spots for pay cable on some TV stations, but some refuse them tional cable and pay cable messages.

 Teleprompter has embarked on a broadcast advertising campaign in several markets for its basic pay cable service and the Home Box Office package, but the effort is meeting with mixed reactions from stations.
 Presently, Teleprompter's spots are being broadcast by stations in six markets, but three stations in those areas have refused to carry the promo-